nva1773/API-Order-Notify-OCMOD/README.md

 - Support is provided by the latest languages: English, Russian, Ukrainian,
 - OpenCart 3.0 / ocStore 3.0
 - Activation method: Without activation
-- Ioncube Loader: -
+- Ioncube Loader: no
-- Zvernennya to the server of the retailer: -
+- Contacting the developer server: no
-- The retailer server is unavailable: The extension is working
+- If the developer's server is unavailable: the extenstion is working
-- Lots of templates: *
+- Compatible with templates: *

 ### Installation